MdSamsuzzohaShayon/youthspike-event-management/README.md

  - Install git, nodejs, mongodb

 ### Speed Up
+ - Run both next.js server with one node_modules file (So I do not need to install those multiple times)
  - Server optimization,
  - Caching strategies, and
  - Content delivery networks (CDNs) can also significantly impact the server's ability to handle traffic.